Businesses need to be able to communicate with customers and employees efficiently, seamlessly, and reliably.

 10. Increase Security and Compliance

-The top unified communications providers are transparent about the security protections included in their systems.
+Here is how the top unified communications providers increase security protections in their systems:

 11. Improve Customer Experience